slugrustle/numerical_routines/README.md

 # numerical\_routines

-This repository holds efficient routines for performing rounded shift operations.
+This repository holds efficient routines for performing rounded division and shift operations.
 These routines are intended for programmers who use fixed-point arithmetic on microcontrollers or other constrained devices.

 I may add a variety of other numerical routines if time permits.